If your small business brand isn’t healthy, neither is your business.

-Your brand should look the same on every platform.
+Your brand and sub-brands should look the same on every platform.

 The colors, visual styles, and fonts on your website should look like your business cards, which should look like your social media accounts, which should look like your business logo, which should look like your… you get the idea.

 Visual consistency helps build recognition of your brand.

 When Nike debuted its famous “Swoosh” logo, it wasn’t famous – yet.
 But, they placed it on every ad campaign, every shoe, and every piece of Nike-branded merchandise.
 Today that logo is shorthand for Nike, “Just do it.” and athleticism in general.

 Consistent branding delivered the ultimate prize – instant brand recognition.